What is it?

 thought that viral infections play a role in triggering this condition.
 It can occur

-after viral colds or even in relation to pregnancy.
+after viral colds, genetic causes, drugs, systemic diseases such as amyloidosis, haemochromatosis or even in relation to pregnancy.
 Often no precipitating

 event can be identified.
 Sometimes the heart can recover in function and